cognitive-engineering-lab/doclang-benchmark/README.md

 Other candidates for inclusion:
 * [Markdoc](https://markdoc.dev/): seems to only support compile-time computation.
-* [Pandoc](https://pandoc.org/): used by Living Papers and Quarto, so probably just pick one of those instead.
+* [Pandoc][pandoc]: used by Living Papers and Quarto, so probably just pick one of those instead.
 * [Quarto](https://quarto.org/): very similar to Living Papers, unclear if we need another comparison.
 * [Pollen](https://docs.racket-lang.org/pollen/): relatively niche, mostly a contrast to Scribble.
 * [reStructuredText](https://docutils.sourceforge.io/rst.html): more customizable than Markdown but seems to be static-only.